PrintWeave/PrintWeave/README.md

    npm install -g printweave
    ```

-2. Configure the PrintWeave software: (TODO: implement this, use .env file for now)
+2. Configure the PrintWeave software: (TODO: implement this, for now use .env file and use `printweave migrate`)
    ```bash
    printweave configure
    ```